Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 # Create benchmark data model

-C. Finally, verify that the data model is successfully created and complete:
+C. Then, verify that the data model is successfully created and complete:

 # Connect server instance